bhaskarkr/Bidirectional-search-meet-in-the-middle/README.md

 maze layouts - `python createRandom.py -width 15 -height 15 -n 50` <br>
 linear layouts - `python createRandom.py -width 2 -height 15 -n 50` <br>

+**Note:** We are using same seed for the random function, so for a single command it will always same set of layout given the args are same.

 ## To Reproduce Results
 **Important Note:** Layout folders with generated layours are provided for results reproducibility.
 Make sure you copy files from `layouts/randomLinear`, `layout/randomMaze`, or `layout/randomOpen` into `layouts/random` each time you run. **Make sure you delete the previous mazes in `layouts/random` and that the folder `layouts/random` exists**<br>